Amin J. Barakat

 Barakat was in full-time pediatric practice at Northern Virginia Pediatric Associates before retiring in 2020.
 He is certified by the American Board of Pediatrics.
 He is also clinical professor of pediatrics and pediatric nephrology at Georgetown University.
 Barakat is a member of the ALSAC/St Jude Children's Research Hospital Leadership Council, and president of the American Foundation for Saint George Hospital.

 Early and personal life

 Barakat was born in Mounsef, Byblos, Lebanon, and attended Tripoli Boys School in Tripoli and International College, Beirut.
 He received his college and medical education at the American University of Beirut (AUB).
-From 1967 to 1970, he completed pediatric residencies at AUB and Johns Hopkins University Hospital in Baltimore, then obtained fellowship training in pediatric nephrology at Georgetown University from 1970 to 1972.
+From 1967 to 1970, he completed pediatric residencies at AUB and Johns Hopkins Hospital in Baltimore, and then obtained fellowship training in pediatric nephrology at Georgetown University from 1970 to 1972.
 Barakat has held academic teaching positions at AUB, Vanderbilt and Georgetown universities.

 Barakat is married to Amal Nassar and has three children.
 He lives in Vienna, Virginia.